Majorana-mediated thermoelectric transport in multiterminal junctions: Transmission functions and band inversion

-\textit{Transmission functions and band inversion.}\textemdash We study the transmission functions between the left and right normal-metal electrodes as an effective two-terminal setup.
-Due to the connection to the top and bottom superconductors, the central double QD hosts Andreev bound states (ABS) that mediate the transverse thermoelectric transport.
-As shown in Sec.~III of the SM \cite{supplement}, the transmission functions between the terminals $\ell_1,\ell_2 \in \{ L,R \}$ in the spinless $p$-wave case read
+We study the transmission functions between the two normal-metal electrodes as an effective two-terminal setup.
+Due to the connection to the superconductors, the center hosts Andreev bound states (ABS) that mediate the transverse thermoelectric transport.
+As shown in Appendix~\ref{sec:appendixC}, the transmission functions between the terminals $\ell_1,\ell_2 \in \{ L,R \}$ in the spinless $p$-wave case read